COLORS IN MEDITATION

 Bina is also the ears in Kabbalah – am I listening to holy words of Torah today?

 4) Chesed: Loving-kindness.
-It is turquoise or white or silver and is our right arm and right upper torso.
+It is silver, silvery white and is our right arm and right upper torso.
 It is expansive Love and lovingkindness.
 Here we feel the Love of God and the Divine in all things.
 Here we respond to Divine giving.

 What can I give and to whom can I give today in a loving and expansive way?

 5) Gvurah: Restraint.
-It is the color red and is our left arm and left upper torso.
+It is reddish gold and is our left arm and left upper torso.
 Yirah-Fear (Awe) of God is mystical awe of Divinity.
 It is elevated fear, strength, restraint and judgement.

 Where do I have to be disciplined and be strong in saying no to today?

 6) Tiferet: Truth, Beauty and Harmony.
 It is our heart and middle chest.
-It is like a radiant sun - the color yellow or purple.
+It is like a radiant sun - white with red streaks.
 It is truth.
 It is Mercy or Compassion and balances kindness with restriction.
 It is also the source for ego and boasting and pride – Hitpaarut התפארות.

 Do I live my truth?
 Do I fill my heart with radiant harmony with healthy boundaries?
 What do I love to do that is balanced and in harmony?